curl/curl/docs/INTERNALS.md

   the connection can't be kept alive, the connection will be closed after use and then this struct can be removed from the cache and freed.

-  Thus, the same Curl_easy can be used multiple times and each time select another connectdata struct to use for the connection.
-Keep this in mind, as it is then important to consider if options or choices are based on the connection or the Curl_easy.
+  Thus, the same `Curl_easy` can be used multiple times and each time select another connectdata struct to use for the connection.
+Keep this in mind, as it is then important to consider if options or choices are based on the connection or the `Curl_easy`.

-  Functions in libcurl will assume that connectdata->data points to the Curl_easy that uses this connection (for the moment).
+  Functions in libcurl will assume that connectdata->data points to the `Curl_easy` that uses this connection (for the moment).

   As a special complexity, some protocols supported by libcurl require a special disconnect procedure that is more than just shutting down the socket.
 It can involve sending one or more commands to the server before doing so.
-Since connections are kept in the connection cache after use, the original Curl_easy may no longer be around when the time comes to shut down a particular connection.
+Since connections are kept in the connection cache after use, the original `Curl_easy` may no longer be around when the time comes to shut down a particular connection.
 For this purpose, libcurl holds a special dummy `closure_handle` Curl_easy in the `Curl_multi` struct to use when needed.